Blackzxy/LoGAH/README.md

 ## Dataset Generator
-In `dataset_generator`, we provide the codes for generating ViTs-1K and GPTs-1K datasets. `gpt2_generator.py` and `vit_generator.py` is used for generating the dataset of GPTs-1K and ViTs-1K, respectively.
+We provide the codes for generating ViTs-1K and GPTs-1K datasets. `gpt2_generator.py` and `vit_generator.py` is used for generating the dataset of GPTs-1K and ViTs-1K, respectively.
 Note that, when generating GPTs-1K datasets and training LoGAH on GPTs-1K, please modify the following code
 ```python
 var = self.model(torch.randn(2, *self.expected_input_sz, device=device))
 ```